Michael Rothberg: Career

 Rothberg's interest in Holocaust studies and postcolonial studies began during his studies at CUNY Graduate Center.
 He was interested in investigating the relationship between Jewish American culture and African American culture.
 After reading Paul Gilroy’s book The Black Atlantic in the 1990s, Rothberg began constructing his first book, titled Traumatic Realism.
 The book was published while Rothberg was an assistant professor in the Department of English at the University of Miami.
 Traumatic Realism was published by the University of Minnesota Press in 2000 and it used a multitude of writings to understanding different representations of the Holocaust.

 Following this, Rothberg earned a position at the University of Illinois at Urbana-Champaign.
 From 2003 until 2009, he served as the Director of Illinois’s Unit for Criticism and Interpretive Theory.
 Beginning in 2009, Rothberg was Founding Director of the Initiative in Holocaust, Genocide, and Memory Studies at the university and was given the honorific of Professor.
 He also published Multidirectional Memory: Remembering the Holocaust in the Age of Decolonization that same year.
-The book, published by the Stanford University Press, discussed how the memory of the Holocaust was reiterated in the articulation of other histories of victimization in the Caribbean, Africa, Europe, and the United States.
+The book, published by Stanford University Press, discussed how the memory of the Holocaust was reiterated in the articulation of other histories of victimization in the Caribbean, Africa, Europe, and the United States.
+In her 2022 book, Den Schmerz der Anderen begreifen.
+Holocaust und Weltgedächtnis.
+(Understanding the Pain of Others.
+Holocaust and World Memory), German author Charlotte Wiedemann referred to Rothberg's notion of multidimensional memory, when she called for an "inclusive" culture of recognition of the "Pain of Others", regardless of the place where crimes against humanity may have taken place.

 Two years later, in 2011, Rothberg, Yasemin Yildiz, and Andrés Nader earned a fellowship with the American Council of Learned Societies.
 In 2013, Rothberg was named Head of the Department of English and his essay "Progress, Progression, Procession: William Kentridge and the Narratology of Transitional Justice," was named the best of the year’s publications in the journal Narrative.
 He was replaced as Head of the department by Vicki Mahaffey in 2016 and accepted a position as the 1939 Society Samuel Goetz Chair in Holocaust Studies at the University of California, Los Angeles.

 In 2019, Rothberg published The Implicated Subject: Beyond Victims and Perpetrators through the Stanford University Press.